 In May 2017, the FASB issued ASU 2017-09, Compensation-Stock Compensation (Topic 718): Scope of Modification Accounting.
 This update was issued to provide clarity and reduce both (1) diversity in practice and (2) cost and complexity when applying the guidance in Topic 718, Compensation-Stock Compensation, to a change to the terms or conditions of a share-based payment award.
 An entity may change the terms or conditions of a share-based payment award for many different reasons, and the nature and effect of the change can vary significantly.
 Under the new guidance, modification accounting is required only if the fair value, the vesting conditions, or the classification of the award (as equity or liability) changes as a result of the change in terms or conditions.
 The guidance is effective for public business entities for interim and annual periods beginning after December 15, 2017.
 Early adoption is permitted.
-We will adopt this standard in our first quarter ending June 30, 2018.
+We will adopt this standard during the first quarter of Fiscal 2019.
 Adoption of this standard is not expected to have an impact on our consolidated results of operations.

 In March 2017, the FASB issued ASU 2017-07, Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost.
-This update was issued primarily to improve the presentation of net periodic pension cost and net periodic postretirement benefit cost.
-The new guidance requires entities to (1) disaggregate the current-service-cost component from the other components of net benefit cost (the "other components") and present it with other current compensation costs for related employees in the results of operations and (2) present the other components elsewhere in the results of operations and outside of income from operations if that subtotal is presented.
-In addition, the new guidance requires entities to disclose the results of operations line items that contain the other components if they are not presented on appropriately described separate lines.
+This update was issued primarily to improve the presentation of net periodic pension and other postretirement benefit costs.
+The new guidance requires entities to (1) disaggregate the current service cost component from the other components of net benefit cost (the "other components") and present it with other current compensation costs for related employees in the results of operations and (2) present the other components elsewhere in the results of operations and outside of income from operations if that subtotal is presented.
 The guidance is effective for public business entities for interim and annual periods beginning after December 15, 2017.
 Early adoption is permitted.
-We are currently evaluating the impact of this standard and we believe that the adoption of this standard will have an immaterial impact on our consolidated financial position and results of operations.
+Currently, all postretirement costs (FAS 87, FAS 106 and FAS 112) fall within the line item "Selling, general and administrative expenses" within the consolidated results of operations.
+We are currently evaluating the impact of this standard on our consolidated financial position and results of operations.